Duncanma/Blog/content/Blog/robert-green-talks-about-communities-for-visual-basic-net.md

 title: Robert Green Talks About Communities for Visual Basic .NET
 type: posts
 ---
-I had read this in the &#8216;offline' version of MSDN magazine (you know, that one that uses paper and is hard to copy and paste from?), but I hadn't noticed it was available online until now:
+I had read this in the 'offline' version of MSDN magazine (you know, that one that uses paper and is hard to copy and paste from?), but I hadn't noticed it was available online until now:

 <blockquote dir="ltr" style="MARGIN-RIGHT: 0px">